 He remained first-choice goalkeeper as Maryland transitioned to the 2014 Big Ten conference, playing all 22 matches and conceding only 19 goals.
 Maryland claimed the Big Ten regular season title, but Steffen's last game for them saw them suffer a first-round exit at the 2014 NCAA Division I Men's Soccer Tournament at the hands of UMBC.

 Steffen left Maryland in December 2014 to begin his professional career with SC Freiburg in Germany.

-He had to wait until 1 August 2015 to make his debut for the Freiburg reserves.
+He had to wait until August 1, 2015 to make his debut for Freiburg's reserves.
 He started against 1.
 FC Saarbrucken and kept a clean sheet in a 0-0 draw.

-Steffen made 14 appearances for Freiburg II in the 2015/16 campaign, but the team finished 15th in the Regionalliga Sudwest and was relegated to the Oberliga, the fifth tier of German football.
+Steffen made 14 appearances for Freiburg II in the 2015/16 campaign, but the team finished 15th in the Regionalliga Sudwest and were relegated to the Oberliga, the fifth tier of German football.

 Steffen trained with the senior team ahead of the 2016/17 season and reports were that he was set to be their third-choice goalkeeper, but he ultimately opted for a return to the United States with Columbus Crew.

 Heading back Stateside